 Monique values her yoga practice as an ongoing journey of becoming more self-aware and lighthearted.
 Over 25 years of practice, she has come to deeply appreciate the choices she has to live with integrity, to be of service in society, and to live as part of, and not separate from, Nature.

 As a yoga teacher, Monique offers a space to pause, digest, and integrate.
 Feeling our body experience is prioritised over thinking about our body experience.
 Monique’s classes are breath-filled, grounding, and calming.
 She offers a space where students feel safe to be themselves and enjoy their practice.

-Monique is an E-200 RYT and YACEP Registered Teacher with Yoga Alliance.
-She has assisted and co-taught in four 200-hour RYT trainings.
+Monique is a certificed Yoga Therapist, C-IAYT.
+She is an RYT 500, E-RYT200, YACEP registered yoga teacher with Yoga Alliance.
 Monique has studied with many teachers over the past 10 years, focusing on Trauma-Sensitive and Trauma-Informed approaches as well as Yin, Restorative, Hatha, and Meditation.
-She is currently concentrating on her 800-hour Yoga Therapy IAYT-certification.
-In 2021, Monique will complete her 300-hour RYT certification with PranaShanti.

 Philippe, an E-RYT 200 Yoga Teacher, has been teaching in the Ottawa-Gatineau region since 2012.
 He has logged in over 9000 hours of teaching Power, Flow, Yin, Meditation and Yoga Philosophy.
 On top of taking various trainings such as trauma sensitivity, advanced Pranayama, advanced anatomy, Yoga therapeutics, Yoga Core Tune-up, and Vipassana, Philippe’s daily studies and practice include the Yoga Sutras, an intense movement regiment, meditation and mantra.